sewelltatwit/Trivia-Game/README.md

 **Demo Flow**
 Server developed by Sean will send question  - to - Client developed by Tyla - displayed on - A GUI made by Nick

+**Getting Started**
+>Install
+>Run

+**Features**
+-Server to send the questions to the player and a score based on each answer the player picks -GUI on the player end that displays the question, answer choices, score, and a button for each choice

 **Team members**